TheJahnavi/RecruitMate-app/SmartHire/VERCEL_DEPLOYMENT_GUIDE.md

 4. Builds the React frontend with Vite
 5. Outputs static files to `client/dist`
 6. Configures routing for API endpoints to server
-7. Serves static files from `client/dist`
+7. Serves static files from `dist` directory

 ## Troubleshooting